Weeds

 Stellaria media - Chickweed Starwort

-If you are looking for a weed to pull out along Merri Creek - onion weed, can be pulled out if soil is damp, pulling gently from the base of the stem.
+If you are looking for a weed to pull out along Merri Creek, onion weed can be pulled out if the soil is damp, pulling gently from the base of the stem.
 If unsure - leaves have a strong onion smell.

 Take home for your green bin if possible, or leave in a pile off the path.